ghbankable676/ImageAPI/README.md

     ```

 3. **Configure the app settings**:
-    Ensure that `appsettings.json` is correctly set up with your desired configuration
+    Ensure that `appsettings.json` - available at ImageAPI\ImageAPI - is correctly set up with your desired configuration
         ImageBasePath is the only required configuration to change - it sets the path to store images in the filesystem
         While there is an implementation for MongoDB, it was not tested and UseMongo should be set to false.

 4. **Run the application**:
     ```bash
+    cd ImageAPI
     dotnet run
     ```
-    The API will be available at `https://localhost:7039`.
+    Ensure it's being run at the project level.
+The API will be available at `http://localhost:5091`.
+    A testing interface is available through Swagger at http://localhost:5091/swagger/index.html

 ## API Endpoints